-What sometimes confuses people about this is that the IRS sets a mileage rate, but the FlSA does not mandate reimbursement by the employer.
+What sometimes confuses people about this is that the IRS sets a mileage reimbursement rate, but the FLSA does not mandate reimbursement by the employer.

-IRS Standard Mileage Rate for 2016
+IRS Standard Mileage Rate for 2017

 Reimbursing mileage with expense software like Timesheets.com allows employers to use whatever rate they like.
 The administrator sets the rate, employees enter their miles, and the software calculates the total.
 At the end of the year, employees can run reports on paid expenses to calculate their expected tax deductions.